Skip to main content

 How Does Chronic Stress Disrupt Hormonal Balance?

 Consider the pervasive presence of stress in contemporary life.
-When you experience chronic stress, your body activates the Hypothalamic-Pituitary-Adrenal (HPA) axis, your primary system.
+When you experience chronic stress, your body activates the Hypothalamic-Pituitary-Adrenal (HPA) axis, your primary stress response system.
 This activation leads to the sustained release of cortisol, often called the “stress hormone.”
 Elevated cortisol levels, while essential for acute survival responses, can directly suppress the pulsatile release of GnRH from the hypothalamus.
-This suppression, in turn, reduces the pituitary’s output of LH and FSH, ultimately diminishing the production of sex hormones by the gonads.

 For men, this can result in lower testosterone levels, contributing to symptoms such as reduced libido, persistent fatigue, and a decline in muscle mass.
-In women, can disrupt menstrual regularity, leading to conditions like functional hypothalamic amenorrhea, characterized by absent or irregular periods due to insufficient energy availability and elevated cortisol.
+In women, chronic stress can disrupt menstrual regularity, leading to conditions like functional hypothalamic amenorrhea, characterized by absent or irregular periods due to insufficient energy availability and elevated cortisol.
 This interplay highlights how the body prioritizes survival over reproduction under perceived threat, a primal mechanism that can become maladaptive in the context of ongoing modern stressors.

 What Role Does Nutrition Play in Endocrine Health?